IT Focus Area: managed services

 Spartacus on his own may have been just another gladiator who perished in the arena.
 Neither Lennon nor McCartney achieved the level of success as solo songwriters that they did as a team.
 Zuckerberg and Saverin achieved their greatest accomplishments as a development team, not independently.

 Many partnerships begin with the short-term mission of solving a specific issue or achieving a particular goal.
 But, for a partnership to endure, grow and accomplish everything it is capable of, it is essential to lay the groundwork first.
 To maximize your success, invest time in the beginning to work through the nuances of how the partnership should operate.

-If you make that investment, the benefits of the partnership can grow beyond your original vision and continuously create greater value for your organization.
+If you make that investment, the benefits of an MSSP partnership can grow beyond your original vision and continuously create greater value for your organization.